 For most films, that level of success would prompt a sequel.
-However, Walt Disney was none too fond of making sequels to his animated classics.
+However, Walt Disney was not too fond of making sequels to his animated classics.
 After follow-ups to his Three Little Pigs short failed to capture the quality and success of their predecessor, Walt famously declared, “You can’t top pigs with pigs!”
 Audiences and theater owners begged Walt to at least make new shorts starring Dopey, if a Snow White sequel was out of the question.

 Walt considered making Snow White Returns,

 as archived story art reveals.

 Walt’s animators likewise desired some sort of follow-up, even before Snow White‘s first theatrical release.
 A studio press release titled Dwarf Creators Seek Lasting Fame For Brain Children revealed that the animators were so pleased with the dwarfs that they pleaded with Walt to place the characters in future productions.
 “The artists responsible for the quaint and droll little men have become so attached to their brain children,” said the press release, “that they do not want to see them go into the discard following the making of Snow White.”